One on Ones

-One-on-Ones is residency program geared towards movement performers, aiming to create an intimate space of mentorship for dance artists interested in deepening and fine tuning their personal practice.
+One-on-Ones is a residency program geared towards movement performers, aiming to create an intimate space of mentorship for dance artists interested in deepening and fine tuning their personal practice.
 Many spaces provide an opportunity for constructive feedback aimed at the emerging maker, which give tools to young choreographers to present clear, thoughtful, engaging works to the world around them.
 Performers, who help these works come alive, are at times seen as “parts of a whole,” as disposable materials.
-One on Ones shifts the focus back to the mover, sheds the weight of performing someone else’s ideas, and brings agency back to the dancer to research their own inclinations.
+One-on-Ones shifts the focus back to the mover, sheds the weight of performing someone else’s ideas, and brings agency back to the dancer to research their own inclinations.
 This project aims to support professional performers by providing a space where they can workshop, discuss, criticize, rearrange, and navigate their own interests and questions within movement practice and performance.

 ADRIANA JIMÉNEZ [with Alia Swersky]

 I yearn to create a dance with the multiple cultural adaptations my immigrant body constantly experiences.
 Can I duet with myself?